nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - Then type this command to start the app:

         `java -jar educonnect.jar`
    - After a few seconds, the EduConnect window will appear with some sample data to help you get started.
+Here are some screenshots of how it might look:

-    <br/><br/>
+    <br><br/>

     **macOS User Interface**:
     ![Ui](images/Ui.png)
     **Windows User Interface**: